 - Use high-quality, eye-catching product photos

-- Add headings and subheadings to break up blocks of text
+- Add power words to your product titles, headings, and subheadings to break up blocks of text

 - Increase your font size for easier reading